merveasiler/Geometric-Kernel-Approximation/README.md

 <br />

 **>>>> CONTACT** <br /> <br />
-If you have any problem about this code, feel free to contact <br />
+If you have any problem about this code, feel free to contact asiler@ceng.metu.edu.tr .
-asiler@ceng.metu.edu.tr